mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/zip_to_market_mapping.md

 This prompt generates production data for healthcare price comparison.
 Errors directly impact patients' ability to find affordable care.

+**Most common failure mode:** Assigning multiple primary markets to the same ZIP code.

+**HARD RULE: Each ZIP = ONE primary market ONLY.**

+If a ZIP could belong to two markets, you must:
+1. Choose the stronger local anchor as primary
+2. Assign the other as secondary (not as a second primary)

+Violating this rule breaks the price comparison system entirely.

 **Before you begin ANY mapping work:**
 1. You MUST read the market definition file and list ALL valid market IDs
 2. You MUST use ONLY those exact market IDs (no variations, no synonyms, no logical equivalents)